Visit our Nature Preserves

 Learn More

-Ephraim Malickson Wildlife Sanctuary (Tekene 2)
+Reserva natural Ephraim Malickson (Tekene 2)

 Encompassing nearly 200 acres, the wildlife habitat and water resources sheltered by this special property were protected in perpetuity by the preserve’s namesake: Ephraim Malickson.
 Not only does the Sanctuary provide critical habitat for native plants and animals, it also shelters much of the headwater streams and springs of the Indian Corn Creek.